AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

 ### Task 6: Visualizing the Data

-One of the powerful features of Azure Machine Learning Designer is the ability to visualize the data at different stages of your pipeline.
-This allows you to see exactly how your data changes as it moves through each preprocessing step.
+In this task, you will explore how to visualize your dataset at various stages of the pipeline using Azure ML Designer.
+You’ll preview the data, examine column profiles, and review visual summaries like histograms, box plots, and value counts to better understand the distribution and characteristics of your features.

 1. Right-click the **NASCAR_Season_History (1)** component (your input dataset).
 Then select **Preview Data (2)**.